-The establishment of the Israeli State in 1948 did not constitute the end of the road as far as settlement policies were concerned.
+The establishment of the Israeli State in 1948 not constitute the end of the road as far as settlement policies were concerned.
 These policies which started in Palestine by the Zionist movement supported by international colonialism towards the end of the last century.
 On the contrary the establishment of the Jewish State constituted the instrument through which this settlement policy was carried forth and on a larger scale which agrees with the aims of the Zionist imperialist ally, to lead this area to complete submission, its people to slavery and goods for expropriation.
 Practices of expelling Palestinians from their land continued after the Rodos Agreement in April 1948.
 An example would be the expulsion of the inhabitants of Hasa, Kabthia and Jauuni in the Safad area, whose villages were completely abolished, in August 1950 the rest of the inhabitants of Majdal Ashkalon numbering two thousand were expelled.
 In January 1951 inhabitants of 13 villages in the Ara Valley in the area of Muthalth were expelled following the annexation of the area to Israel.
 In September 1953 the inhabitants of the Village Umi Alfaraj were expelled and the village was abolished.
 In the Negeve area where 48,000 Palestinians lived until 1948, the majority of the inhabitants were expelled by Israeli authorities to Jordan and the Sinai, only 13,000 of them remained there following the establishment of the Israeli State.
 478 out of 585 villages within the Israeli border were demolished.
-The remaining 107 villages were seized and their land confiscated.
-The percentage of Palestinians in Israel dropped from 52.8 to 17.98 in 1949.
+The remaining 107 villages were siezed and their land confiscated.
+The percentage of Palestinians in Israel dropped from 528 to 17.98 in 1949.
 In 1950 the percentage dropped to 12.98.
 Israeli authorities confiscated through arbitrary procedures most of the lands of Palestinian villagers, until 1952 Palestinians owned and cultivated 1,250,000 dunums.
 In 1953 and according to Special Law a million dunums were nearly confiscated in addition to 70,000 dunums belonging to Islamic wake.
-In the Galili however which is seriously threatened now with Judaiz
+In the Galili however which is seriously threatened now with Judaization, 210 villages existed before the establishment of the Israeli State, of which 135 villages were destroyed and the inhabitants were expelled.